MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 9: Set up the Azure IoT Edge Simulator

+In the exercise, we will start the Azure IoT Edge Simulator and authenticate it with Azure IoT Hub.

 1. Change back to the IoT Edge solution in **Visual Studio Code**.

 1. Within the **Explorer** pane, right-click the `deployment.debug.template.json` debugging deployment manifest file in the root directory of the IoT Edge Solution.